 Want to pack a whole week’s worth of school or office lunches?
 Check out these easy and fresh school lunches ideas with ham that you can pack for the entire week.
 Watch me make three of these top ideas in the video below.

-Using one main ingredient to make a week’s worth of lunches is a trick I’ve been using for years to help myself and our meal plan members pack fresh lunches while cutting down on food waste.
+Using one main ingredient to make a week’s worth of lunches is a trick I’ve been using for years to pack fresh lunches while cutting down on food waste.

 Packing School Lunches